ion-training/terraform_example_module/README.md

 cd ../../
 ```

-Make sure you see this directory structure:
+Type tree to list the contents:
 ```
 tree
 ```
+Make sure you see this structure:
 ```
 $ tree
 ├── main.tf